Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Abstract

 \section{Abstract}

-Understanding intermittent dissipation in the interstellar medium is integral to understanding the chemical abundances and line luminosities observed therein.
-In the cold neutral medium, continuous heating processes due to cosmic rays and photoelectric emission from dust grains determine a unique equilibrium temperature varying with density.
-Excursions from this are due to intermittent processes including shocks, viscous heating, and ambipolar diffusion.
+In the cold neutral medium, high out-of-equilibrium temperatures are created by intermittent dissipation processes, including shocks, viscous heating, and ambipolar diffusion.
 The high-temperature excursions are thought to explain the enhanced abundance of CH$^{+}$ observed along diffuse molecular sight-lines.
 Intermittent high temperatures should also have an impact on H$_2$ line luminosities.
 We carry out simulations of MHD turbulence in molecular clouds including heating and cooling, and post-process them to study $\HH$ line emission and hot-gas chemistry, particularly the formation of CH$^+$.
 We explore multiple magnetic field strengths and equations of state.
 We use a new $\HH$ cooling function for $\nH \leq 10^5\cm^{-3}$, $T\leq 5000\K$, and variable $\HH$ fraction.
+We make two important simplifying assumptions: (i) the $\HH/{\rm H}$ fraction is fixed everywhere, and (ii) we exclude from our analysis regions where the ion-neutral drift velocity is calculated to be greater than 5 km/s.
 Our models produce $\HH$ emission lines in accord with many observations, although extra excitation mechanisms are required in some clouds.
 For realistic r.m.s. magnetic field strengths ($\approx 10$ $\mu$G) and velocity dispersions, we reproduce observed CH$^+$ abundances.
+These findings contrast with those of Valdivia et al. (2017).
 Comparison of predicted dust polarization with observations by {\it Planck} suggests that the mean field $\gtsim 5\muG$, so that the turbulence is sub-Alfv\'enic.
 We recommend future work treating ions and neutrals as separate fluids to more accurately capture the effects of ambipolar diffusion on CH$^+$ abundance.